-Library Services is a key department within the Directorate of Students and Education Support, supporting the College's teaching, learning, research and administrative activity.
-Led by the Director, Robert Hall, Library Services has four divisions: Customer Engagement, Collections & Research Support, Learning & Skills and Business & Systems Support.
+Library Services is a key department within the Directorate of Students and Education Support and supports the university’s teaching, learning, research and administrative activity.
+Library Services has four divisions: Customer Engagement, Collections & Research Support, Learning & Skills and Business & Systems Support.

 IT support is available 24/7 at King’s.
 The support portfolio includes:

-The King’s Sport Health and Fitness Centre, welcomes students, staff, alumni and members of the public into a welcoming gym environment boasting high quality equipment, exciting classes and great facilities.
+The King’s Sport Health and Fitness Centre welcomes students, staff, alumni and members of the public into a welcoming gym environment boasting high quality equipment, exciting classes and great facilities.

 King's College London Students' Union (KCLSU) provides both financial and logistical support to help activities run smoothly, but it is up to you how these activities are organised.

 KCLSU can also help you get your own student activity group up and running.